gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 }
 ```

-The info from each invoice are combined together and returned by `processesThread`.
+The info from each invoice is combined together and returned by `processesThread`.

 ```javascript